DriesCeuleers/Thesis_SourceSeparation/README.md

 repository with code for thesis

 In the zip file, the files for our algorithm can be found.

-Gras_simulation is the main program, this file writes to specific folers so emptry folders with the following names should be made:
+Gras_simulation is the main program, this file writes to specific folders, so empty folders with the following names should be made:
   - roomrecordings
   - split_positions
   - dataframes